towerrounder/dumb-grid/README.md

 dumb-grid
 =========

-A dumb grid that behaves exactly the way you tell it to.
+A dumb responsive grid that behaves exactly the way you tell it to.
 It does nothing it isnt supposed to do and does everything it needs to do.

 Get started